-All students requesting Summer Housing are to submit a housing request to the Office of Residential Life no later then April 15, 2013.
-Requests are submitted online at www.siena.edu/pages/3159.asp.
+All students requesting Summer Housing are to submit a housing request to the Office of Residential Life.
+The deadline to make this request will be published in late fall 2013.
+Requests are submitted online via a lik that will be activated in January 2014.
 Summer housing will be offered on a space available basis.
-If a student meets the eligibility requirements it does not imply a guarentee of housing.
+If a student meets the eligibility requirements it does not imply a guarantee of housing.
 Students are not required to live on campus during the summer.
 Priority for housing will be based upon the date a student submits the application.

 Upon the completion of the academic Summer Session, or when the courses / internship / research activities are completed, all students are required to vacate college housing.
-Summer housing concludes for all students on Saturday, August 3, 2013.
-Any request to remain in summer housing after the inital requested dates should be addressed to the Office of Residential Life.
+Summer housing concludes for all students on Saturday, August 2, 2014.
+Any request to remain in summer housing after the initial requested dates should be addressed to the Office of Residential Life.

 Cost and Meal Plans:

-Charges are based upon on a weekly rate (Sunday - Saturday) and billed at the begining of the summer for the time period indicated on a student's application.
+Summer housing is billed inclusively of room and meal charges.
+Charges are based upon on a weekly rate (Sunday - Saturday) and billed at the beginning of the summer for the time period indicated on a student's application.
 If a student arrives or departs housing during the week, he / she will continue to incur charges for the entire week’s billing period .